kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Support mutable `spec.scheduling.policy.gang.minCount` for elastic scaling, while keeping all other `spec.scheduling` fields immutable after creation.
 This relies on [KEP-4671] that makes `minCount` in `PodGroup`/`PodGroupTemplate` mutable in v1.37 to support workload scaling.
-- Skip `Workload`/`PodGroup` creation when a higher-level controller owns the workload (the Job carries an `OwnerReference` to a parent controller that itself creates and manages the `Workload`), preserving the root-controller-as-compiler principle.
+- When the Job is not the root of the workload tree (the `OwnerReference` refers to a parent controller that compiles and owns the `Workload`), defer `Workload` management to that parent, preserving the root-controller-as-compiler principle.
+A parent may own the `Workload` while still delegating `PodGroup` management to the Job (e.g., a `Job` running under a `TrainJob` that does not know about Jobs).
+The parent signals this split via [KEP-6089]'s downward-mapping annotations, so a non-root controller can still create and manage the `PodGroup` for its own pods.
 - Ensure proper ordering of `Workload` → `PodGroup` → `Pod` creation.

 ### Non-Goals